The Best Camera Settings for Wildlife Photography

 The subject should be well-framed and any movement momentarily frozen in time.

-Best Camera Settings for Wildlife Photography
+Best Camera Settings for Wildlife Photography and Birds

 The first mode to set; controls the colour temperature of your photographs.
-While you can use auto white balance, we feel that manually setting it works best for wildlife photography.
+While you can use auto white balance, we feel that manually setting it works best for wildlife and bird photography.
 In most instances, daylight setting produces the best tones, both cool and warm ones from dawn ’til dusk.

 Auto ISO settings are good but can produce an inferior image unless you set strict parameters.